 Sonova strives to engage in open and transparent dialog with its stakeholders.
 We actively initiate this through a broad range of channels to promote participative and integrated decision-making.
 Sonova understands how stakeholder involvement supports our long-term success: by enhancing transparency, broadening knowledge, and generating innovative solutions.
 We regularly interact with our stakeholders to identify their specific interests in our business activities, products and services, and clarify their influence over our decisions.
 We have defined five key groups of stakeholders:

 Further stakeholder groups that are important to Sonova include: the financial community, media, regulators, insurers, competitors, and industry bodies.

-Sonova has established an ESG Council to oversee and further develop the Group’s ESG strategy, including its commitments and targets.
+Sonova has a defined governance structure to manage, improve, and report on our ESG performance.
+The ESG governance structure involves our highest governance body – the Board of Directors –, the Management Board and ESG Council, the Corporate Sustainability team, ESG topic owners and experts at Group level, as well as local Group company representatives.
+The ESG Council oversees and further develop the Group’s ESG strategy, including its commitments and targets.
 The Council also monitors progress on key performance indicators and initiatives.
-It meets at least quarterly and consists of the Group CEO, selected members of the Management Board, the Group General Counsel & Compliance Officer, and the Sustainability team.
+It meets at least quarterly and consists of the Group CEO, selected members of the Management Board, the Group General Counsel & Compliance Officer, and the Director Corporate Sustainability.
 Progress on ESG targets is also regularly reviewed by the full Management Board and are an element of each member’s variable compensation.
-The Board of Directors approves the ESG strategy, initiatives, and targets and receives progress updates on at least a yearly basis.
+The Board of Directors approves the ESG strategy, initiatives, and targets and receives monthly updates.